 - Old coins and bank notes and foreign money can be donated to the Irish Peatland Conservation Council

-- Old glasses can be donated through some branches of Specsavers or local opticians.
-Alternatively Lions clubs collect them and send them onto developing countries through their spectacle recycling scheme.
+- Old glasses can be donated through some branches of Specsavers or local opticians but they only recycle the materials and donate the money raised to charity, they don’t reuse the glasses.
+A better option is your local Lions clubs who collect them and send them for reuse in disadvantaged countries through their spectacle recycling scheme.

 - Vibrating Sextoys!!!!!
 Post to Rabbit Amnesty in Bath, UK

 - Burst inflatable toys, paddling pools, armbands etc can be sent to Wyatt & Jack, upcycled bag makers in the UK.

 - If you bought your kids wetsuit at the Great Outdoors you can bring it back to them and get up to 50% off a new one.
 Your donated one will be sold on to someone else at a discount.
 You can also buy second hand ones in store too.